Coaching Practicum | Coaching Certification Program CCPSkip to content Skip to main navigation

 Terrence E. Maltbia

-After completing either the External or Internal Coach Intensive, and prior to attending the Advanced Coach Intensive, participants seeking certification will complete a Coaching Practicum.
+After completing the Front-end Coaching Intensive, and prior to attending the Advanced Coach Intensive, participants seeking certification will complete a Coaching Practicum.
 During the Practicum a coach mentor will provide ongoing guidance for implementation of a plan crafted during the required Coach Intensive.

 The practicum provides participants with an opportunity to coach clients, as well as be coached by our faculty team.
 The practicum is firmly grounded in the awareness that participants cannot be taught all that is needed to know about coaching, but they can be coached.